ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## LLMs, ChatGPT, CoPilot, and others

 ### CoPilot
-CoPilot have been used doing the development of this project.
+CoPilot was used during the development of this project.
 It's a great tool for speeding up development, as it's quicker to read through the code it recommends than to write it.
-Not everything it recommends is usable or as we want it, but it can also help when learning a new language or framework, to introduce new methods and structure.
+Not everything it recommends is usable nor as we want it, but it can also help when learning a new language or framework to introduce new methods and structure.

 ### ChatGPT
 ChatGPT was used primarily for the three following things.